itzdiv/Healthify_APK/README.md

 <img src="https://github.com/itzdiv/Healthify_APK/blob/main/Rednder_Images/Healthify_Main%20ss.png" alt="Healthify App Screenshot" style="width: 50%; height: auto;">

 ## Overview:
 Healthify is an innovative health and wellness app designed as a part of **HackRx 4.0**, the prestigious annual hackathon hosted by the Bajaj Finserv Group.
 This app aims to provide users with a holistic health management solution, integrating multiple essential health features into one seamless interface.
+Folder Render_Images contains the visual layout of the application.

 ## Features:
 - **BMI Calculator:** Easily calculate your Body Mass Index (BMI) to understand your body composition and monitor your health.